ondich/cs257_2020_fall/books-webapp/data/readme.txt

         author_id integer
     );

 3. Load the data.
-In psql:
+Make sure you cd'd into books-webapp/data before running psql.
+At the psql prompt:

     \copy authors from 'authors.csv' DELIMITER ',' CSV NULL AS 'NULL'
     \copy books from 'books.csv' DELIMITER ',' CSV NULL AS 'NULL'